biuro@coradika.pl (+48) 515 — 545 — 948 (+48) 739 — 234 — 518 Mon. — Fri.: 7:00 — 17:00 | Sat.: 9:00 — 14:00 | Sun.: Closed

 Radiological protection

 Radiological protection is the science and practice of protecting people and the environment from harmful radiation.
 It is important in medicine, industry, and research, where radiation is used.
 Good radiological protection prevents excessive radiation doses, which can cause serious health problems, such as cancers and genetic damage.
 Check our radiological protection measures.
+To understand why X-ray protection is so important, it is worth first learning what ionizing radiation is and how it affects the human body.

 Ionizing and non-ionizing radiation